kbristow/LGE-Game-Engine/README.md

 Usage
 ==============
 The engine needs to be used by starting a new libgdx project as outlined on their own website and then importing the Engine structures you need.
-An example project can be seen here: TODO upload game example to github
+An example project can be seen here: https://github.com/kbristow/PlatformSoldier

 Spine